concord-consortium/rigse/doc/docker.md

 restarts.
 Second you configure the OS X DNS to know about the DNS server of this container.

+Note that if you get an error that port 80 is already in use (`Error starting userland proxy:
+Bind for 0.0.0.0:80: unexpected error (Failure EADDRINUSE)`), it may be that OS X's local Apache server is running, and you will need to stop it using `sudo apachectl stop`.

 With this in place you can now use randomly assigned ports for Rails and Solr and the Dingy Proxy will pick them up automatically.
 You can switch to randomly assigned ports by adding this to your `.env` file:

     COMPOSE_FILE=docker-compose.yml:docker/dev/docker-compose-random-ports.yml

+Note that it may take several reloads for your browser to ask you whether you really do intend to go to http://app.portal.docker/, and not search for it.
+(Adding the trailing / to the url helps.)

+## Connecting to MySQL running in Docker

+If you wish to connect to the MySQL database running in Docker, you can publish the port using the `docker/dev/docker-compose-publish-mysql-port.yml` override file.

+Note that if you have a local MySQL server already running on port 3306, or if you are already publishing a MySQL port from another Docker container (e.g. LARA) you will want to change the port you are publishing to something else.

 ## Using Docker with an external MySQL Server